OpenInterpreter/open-interpreter/README.md

 provided, it defaults to 'messages.json'.
  • `%load_message [path]`: Loads messages from a specified JSON path.
 If no path
  is provided, it defaults to 'messages.json'.
+ • `%save_skill [path]`: Use reflection agent to construct a skill json object and save it to a specified JSON path.
+If no path is provided, it defaults to '~/.cache/open_interpreter/skill_library/{skill_name}.json'.
+ • `%load_message [path]`: Loads a skill json object from a specified JSON path.
+If no path is provided, it defaults to list skills in '~/.cache/open_interpreter/skill_library/'."
  • `%help`: Show the help message.

 Feel free to try out these commands and let us know your feedback!